Smotto/WEBDEVELOPMENT-finalproject/README.md

 4. Change directory to unzipped folder.
 5. Type into the terminal "npm express install --save"
 6. Type into the terminal "npm install mysql"
+7. Type into the terminal "npm install mustache"
-7. Type into the terminal "npm start", and go to your browser and type into the url-bar "localhost:3000"
+8. Type into the terminal "npm start", and go to your browser and type into the url-bar "localhost:3000"
-8. Browse through the website.
+9. Browse through the website.